ilaiadaya/Projects/README.md

-# Projects
+# Ilai's latest work

+My work follows a simple formula: data + story = powerful messages.
+I explore psychology, art, education, teaching and social networks... through DATA SCIENCE.
+I'm dedicated to shaping a better tomorrow.
+I have boundless curiosity to learn more and improve how I learn, collaborate with brilliant people and to always stay humble.

-See here some of Ilai's latest projects.
+See here some of my latest projects.
 Thank you for supporting me!

 1. Content based recommender systems